Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 coordinates at the call site and scan the built `MeshData` vertex buffer for out-of-range floats;
 if both are clean and the picture is not, the mesh and the pipeline disagree about the layout.

+**The interface pipeline has no depth test, and the buffer flushes late**

+The third rule of the family, and the one behind a map that was black only when something was on it. `RenderPipeline.Builder.build()` resolves an unset depth-stencil state to none, and the interface snippet never sets one, so `RenderPipelines.GUI` and `GUI_TEXTURED` neither test nor write depth.
+A z offset between two interface draws, which the old `RenderType.gui()` honoured, now means nothing.

+That matters because `Drawing`, and anything else writing through the shared buffer source, does not draw: the batch waits until a different render type is requested or `endBatch()` is called.
+Anything drawn immediately in between — a render pass, a stored mesh — ends up underneath the batch when it finally flushes.
+The dashboard map drew its background into the buffer, its tiles through a pass, and its stations into the same batch as the background, so the first label flushed background and stations together on top of the tiles.
+Before 26.1 the tiles sat at z = 1 and won the depth test against the late background, which is why upstream never saw it.

+Where an immediate draw has to sit above buffered work, flush the buffer first:
+`Minecraft.getInstance().renderBuffers().bufferSource().endBatch()`.
+Flush again before lifting a scissor, because the clip is read when a batch is drawn rather than when it is written.
+The tell is a picture that is right when some element is absent and clobbered when it is present: the element's presence is what triggers the flush.

 **Recipes**

 Every crafting recipe fails to parse.
 MTR writes ingredients in the object form that 1.21.x